superset1/Ansible_role_mongodb/README.md

 ## Main options
 mongodb_daemon_name: "{{ 'mongod' if ('mongodb-org' in mongodb_package) else 'mongodb' }}"
+mongodb_force_install: false                     # Forced installation if there are any problems or you need to do a downgrade
 mongodb_package: "mongodb-org"
 mongodb_package_state: "present"
 mongodb_reconfigure: false                       # Reconfigure MongoDB